 Safety Ladders News Roundup - September

 Ladder safety hits the headlines on a regular basis here in Britain so we offer our readers a regular news roundup blog for safety ladders.
-Once a month, one of our blog posts deals covers all of the news stories from the past month that deal with ladders of all types.
+Once a month, one of our blog posts features a range of news stories from the past month that deal with ladders of all types.
 It would be interesting to know what you, the readers, think of the stories that feature here.
 If you have anything to add or if you’ve come across some news stories that you’d like us to cover, them please get in touch by email and let us know.

 In a story which serves to highlight the need for ladders to be safely tied onto a vehicle during transportation, a nurse was recently killed when her car was hit by a ladder which fell from the roof of a VW transporter van on a quiet country road in Gwynedd, North Wales.
 Sue Owen, from Anglesey, mother of two, was driving her white BMW when the ladder fell from the roof of the van which was travelling in the opposite direction.
 Here at Safety Fabrications, we’ve already stressed just how vital it is that ladders are safely secured during transportation, for full details, check out this blog post.

 Then there’s the case of the retired builder in Bristol who died after falling 25ft from a ladder that slipped from the roof he was working on.
 John Switalski, 67 year old, regularly carried out maintenance to the hostel where he’d lived for several years, putting his building skills to good use following his retirement.
 However, last October, Mr. Switalski climbed onto a flat roof before putting up a ladder when it slipped and he fell, sustaining unsurvivable head injuries.
 Despite the rapid arrival of an ambulance crew who rushed Mr. Switalski to the Emergency Department of Southmead Hospital, he died the following day as a result of his injuries.